Welcome to The Boston Woods

 Creating sustainable woodland

-In 2021 there are two major areas of woodland, The Sir Joseph Banks Country Park and Woods at Wyberton and the Fenside Woods on Fenside Road in Boston.
+In 2023 there are now three areas of woodland, The Sir Joseph Banks Country Park and Woods at Wyberton and the Fenside Woods on Fenside Road in Boston.

 The woods are fully accessible with hard surface paths and seats.
 Free carparking at main entrances.